Built to Build: Blog

 - Calculate the number of projects you need to hit your SALES → How many CUSTOMERS do you need?

 - Determine your CLOSING RATE.
-How many PROSPECTS do you need close to get the CUSTOMERS you need?
+How many PROSPECTS do you need close to get the right number of CUSTOMERS?

 - Calculate your CONVERSION RATE.
 How many LEADS do you need to convert to PROSPECTS?